 ACE and Palliative Care Program

-Staffed by the faculty physicians from UT Medicine Senior Health, CHRISTUS Santa Rosa Hospital – Medical Center is home to the first inpatient Acute Care of the Elderly (ACE) Unit in South-Central Texas.
+Staffed by physicians from UT Heath Senior Health, CHRISTUS Santa Rosa Hospital – Medical Center is home to the first inpatient Acute Care of the Elderly (ACE) Unit in South-Central Texas.

 Designed to meet the needs of older adults

 - The ACE Unit is physically designed to improve health outcomes and meet the special needs of adults over age 65 with special floors, lights, furniture and calming environment.

 - Daily interdisciplinary rounds, led by nursing staff, address complex issues.

 - Board-certified geriatricians and palliative care physicians work both as primary care physicians and as consultants, based on the varying levels of involvement necessary for each patient.